 - Texture inconsistency within the same lot

-In many cases, solving it comes down to tighter control over temperature at acid addition, improved mixing design, and a validated sequence of additions.
+Often, solving it means tighter control over temperature at acid addition, better mixing, and a validated addition sequence.

 Minerals: the silent variable that causes "random" texture drift